Are you intrigued by the field of UX design? Read on to learn how to become a UX designer.

 To best determine how a user will interact successfully with an app or website, a UX designer must have a strong understanding of the layout, colors, typography, and overall design theory of an interface.
 Why?
 They must be able to pinpoint if something related to the design needs to change based on user interaction and user interviews.

-You will also be using your design skills when drafting prototypes and mockups of your user journey.
+You will also use your design skills when drafting prototypes and mockups of your user journey.
 Granted, you don’t have to be the next Picasso, but you should still have a strong understanding of effective layouts and information architecture.

 Your design expertise may also come in handy when having discussions with stakeholders or other team members, as you may be familiar with their line of work and can contribute to brainstorming sessions.